devparikh/Basic-Algorithms/README.md

 - Generating the Fibonacci Sequence until number N(Recursion)
 - Finding the Largest Palindrome of the Product of 2 3-Digit numbers
 - Two Sum: Finding 2 indexes in a given array that sum up to a target provided to the program
-- Summations of Primes: Finding the sum of all prime numbers under 2 million through the Sieve of Eratosthenes algorithm which is the most efficient at finding primes under 10 million
+- Summations of Primes: Finding the sum of all prime numbers under 2 million through the Sieve of Eratosthenes
 - Special Pythagorean Triplets: Finding the product of 3 numbers a, b, c where a < b < c and where the result of their pythagorean theorem is 1000
 - Smallest Multiple: Finding the smallest multiple of the numbers between 1-20
 - Square Sum Difference: Finding the difference between the sum of squares of the first 100 natural numbers and it's square of the sum